wingkwong/leetcode-the-hard-way/solutions/0000-0099/0021-merge-two-sorted-lists-easy.md

 ## Approach 2: Iterative

-we create a head and tail pointer
+We create a head and tail pointer.

-The head pointer is created so that we can keep track of the beginning element of our list and return it in O(1) Firstly we check if either of the linked list list1 or list2 is empty if it is then we simply return the non-empty list Now we compare the first element of both the list in order to find out our beginning element of the merged linked list We set head and tail pointer to the above-obtained element and increase the list1 or list2 pointer to the next element accordingly
+The head pointer is created so that we can keep track of the beginning element of our list and return it in $O(1)$ Firstly we check if either of the linked list $list1$ or $list2$ is empty if it is then we simply return the non-empty list Now we compare the first element of both the list in order to find out our beginning element of the merged linked list We set head and tail pointer to the above-obtained element and increase the $list1$ or $list2$ pointer to the next element accordingly.

-Now, we run a while loop until any of the list terminates Case 1: if the list1 value is less than l2: then we shift our tail pointer to list1 and set tail as the current list1 now we shift our l1 pointer to the next element of that list
+Now, we run a while loop until any of the list terminates.

+Case 1: if the $list1$ value is less than l2: then we shift our tail pointer to $list1$ and set tail as the current $list1$ now we shift our l1 pointer to the next element of that list.

-Case 2: if the list2 value is less than list1: then we shift our tail pointer to list2 and set tail as the current list2 now we shift our list2 pointer to the next element of that list
+Case 2: if the $list2$ value is less than $list1$: then we shift our tail pointer to $list2$ and set tail as the current $list2$ now we shift our $list2$ pointer to the next element of that list.

-Now when these list list1 and list2 are of equal length then the while loop will terminate before traversing whole list To handle such cases we will check which list got terminated For example, if list1 is null right now then we just shift our tail pointer to the current element of list2 and copy the remaining element of list2
+Now when these list $list1$ and $list2$ are of equal length then the while loop will terminate before traversing whole list To handle such cases we will check which list got terminated.

+For example, if $list1$ is null right now then we just shift our tail pointer to the current element of $list2$ and copy the remaining element of $list2$.

-As we are already having a sorted merged list hence all the remaining elements will be greater than the largest of our current merged list So we can just copy the remaining list
+As we are already having a sorted merged list, hence all the remaining elements will be greater than the largest of our current merged list.
+So we can just copy the remaining list.

 <Tabs>
 <TabItem value="java" label="Java">